-- ▶ Neurones are sluggish but richly interconnected cells having both analogue and discrete aspects, with nonlinear, adaptive features. - ► Fundamentally they consist of an enclosing membrane that can separate electrical charge, so a voltage difference generally exists between the inside and outside of a neurone. - ► The membrane is a lipid bilayer that has a capacitance of about $10,000~\mu$ Farads/cm, and it also has pores that are differentially selective to different ions (mainly Na+, K+, and Cl-). - ► These ion species cross the neural membrane through protein pores acting as discrete conductances (hence as resistors). - ► The resistors for Na+ and K+ have the further crucial property that their resistance is not constant, but voltage-dependent. - ▶ As more positive ions (Na+) flow into the neurone, the voltage becomes more positive on the inside, and this further reduces the membrane's resistance to Na+, allowing still more to enter. - ► This catastrophic breakdown in resistance to Na+ constitutes a nerve impulse.
+- ► Neurones are sluggish but richly interconnected cells having both analogue and discrete aspects, with nonlinear, adaptive features. - ► Fundamentally they consist of an enclosing membrane that can separate electrical charge, so a voltage difference generally exists between the inside and outside of a neurone. - The membrane is a lipid bilayer that has a capacitance of about $10,000~\mu \text{Farads/cm}^2$, and it also has pores that are differentially selective to different ions (mainly Na+, K+, and Cl-).
+Seawater similarity: L'homme vient de l'océan, son sang reste salé. - ► These ion species cross the neural membrane through protein pores acting as discrete conductances (hence as resistors). - ► The resistors for Na+ and K+ have the further crucial property that their resistance is not constant, but voltage-dependent. - As more positive ions (Na+) flow into the neurone, the voltage becomes more positive on the inside, and this further reduces the membrane's resistance to Na+, allowing still more to enter. - ► This catastrophic breakdown in resistance to Na+ constitutes a nerve impulse.
 Within about a msec a slower but opposite effect involving K+ restores the original trans-membrane voltage.